Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: A NEW TWO-SAMPLE TEST FOR THE STOCHASTIC BLOCK MODEL

-Assumption \ref{Ass:3} specifies that under the alternative $H_1$, the maximum grouped difference between $B_x$ and $B_y$ diverges faster than $\sqrt{\log n}$.
-This Assumption is analogous to (A2$'$) in \cite{Hu:2021}.
-To guarantee a good asymptotic power, the following Theorem provides a lower bound of growth rate of test statistic $T_n$ under the alternative hypothesis $(g_x, B_x)\neq(g_y, B_y)$.
+Assumption 3 specifies that under the alternative $H_1$, the maximum grouped difference between $B_x$ and $B_y$ diverges faster than $\sqrt{\log n}$.
+This assumption is analogous to (A2$'$) in Hu et al. (2021).
+Then, the lower bound of the growth rate of the test statistic $T_n$ under the alternative hypothesis $H_1: (g_x, B_x)\neq(g_y, B_y)$ is given in the following Theorem.